 Bake for 1 hour and 10 mins or until the cake is well risen and springy to the touch.
 Leave to cool in the tin for 5 mins, then turn out on to a wire rack.

 To make the filling and icing, heat the cream until boiling, remove the pan from the heat and whisk in the chopped chocolate and rum until the texture is smooth and glossy.
 Leave to cool until the mixture has thickened.

 Cut the cake into three layers horizontally and use some of the chocolate mixture to sandwich the layers together.
 Spread the remainder of the chocolate on the top and sides of the cake and serve in slices.

-Top tip for making Rich chocolate and rum cake
+Tips for making rich chocolate and rum cake: